eddie9712/Kafka_producer-consumer_example/README.md

   * **Parameters:**
     ```
     --brokers: list of brokers
-    --topic: topic name of th topic we had created
+    --topic: topic name of the topic we had created
     --records: number of records we send
     --recordSize: size of each record
     ```